Xing F, Sheffield AG, Jadi MP*, Chang SWC*, Nandy AS* (2025)

 Proc.
 Natl.
 Acad.
 Sci., 109, 959-964.

-• *Feature Highlight: Whalley K (2012) Social neuroscience: Oxytocin boosts social awareness.
+- *Feature Highlight: Whalley K (2012) Social neuroscience: Oxytocin boosts social awareness.
 Nature Reviews Neuroscience 13, 72.

 Chang SWC, Winecoff AA, and Platt ML (2011)

-Vicarious Reinforcement In Rhesus Macaques (Macaca mulatta
+Vicarious Reinforcement In Rhesus Macaques (Macaca mulatta)

-Frontiers in Neuroscience5, Article 27.
+Frontiers in Neuroscience, 5, 27.

 Chang SWCand Snyder LH (2010)